bhark/sNEAT/README.md

 If you want to have more control over the whole loop (for custom reporting, for example), I'd suggest importing the `Population` class and working around that.
 This class has `.reproduce()`, which will perform selection, cross-over and mutation on all genomes based on their fitness values.
 Finally, it will properly speciate the new genomes and move on to the next generation.

 `Population.species` is a list containing all the species, which in turn offers `Species.genomes`.
 I'll let you figure out the rest - the code is pretty straight-forward.

+## Running the examples

+Some examples are included in this repo, using [Gymnasium](https://gymnasium.farama.org/index.html#).
+To run them, first install the examples dependencies:

+`pip install sneat[examples]`

+You can then run one of the examples to begin training; fx:

+`python examples/lunar_lander/lunar_lander.py`

+The winning genome will be saved as `winner.pkl`.
+If you want to see it in action, run the example with the name of the saved genome as the first argument:

+`python examples/lunar_lander/lunar_lander.py winner.pkl`

+## Results

+Naturally, results vary with each run.
+On average, it takes about 170 generations to solve [Lunar Lander](https://gymnasium.farama.org/environments/box2d/lunar_lander/).
+[Bipedal Walker](https://gymnasium.farama.org/environments/box2d/bipedal_walker/) takes about 800 generations.
+I've never been able to solve any of these environments with other open-source NEAT implementations.